leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/materials/grease_pencil_shader.rst

       Use solid color.

       Color
-         The color of the fill.
+         The base color of the fill.

    Gradient
       Use a color gradient.